adsabs/adsabs.github.io/_includes/_blogcontent/2024-05-03-announcing-2024-ambassadors.md

-# Announcing Our New NASA SciX Lead Ambassadors
+# Announcing Our New SciX Lead Ambassadors

 Welcome to an exciting milestone in the SciX Ambassador Program!
-We're thrilled to introduce our newly selected [NASA SciX Lead Ambassadors](https://scixplorer.org/scixabout/ambassador/) for the 2024-2026 and 2025-2027 cohorts.
-These exceptional individuals will spearhead community engagement and promote interdisciplinary collaboration within the [NASA SciX](https://scixplorer.org/) community.
+We're thrilled to introduce our newly selected [SciX Lead Ambassadors](https://scixplorer.org/scixabout/ambassador/) for the 2024-2026 and 2025-2027 cohorts.
+These exceptional individuals will spearhead community engagement and promote interdisciplinary collaboration within the [SciX](https://scixplorer.org/) community.

 ## Selected Lead Ambassadors for the 2024 - 2026 Cohort

 These diverse leaders from multiple scientific disciplines have been chosen because of their passion for open science and engaging communities.
-They represent the best of our community and are committed to furthering the mission of NASA SciX in their respective fields.
+They represent the best of our community and are committed to furthering the mission of SciX in their respective fields.
 Our first cohort of Lead Ambassadors is

 <div>